starship/starship/docs/README.md

   - title: Customizable
     details: Every little detail is customizable to your liking, to make this prompt as minimal or feature-rich as you'd like it to be.
 footer: ISC Licensed | Copyright © 2019-present Starship Contributors
 # Used for the description meta tag, for SEO
 metaTitle: "Starship: Cross-Shell Prompt"
 description: Starship is the minimal, blazing fast, and extremely customizable prompt for any shell!
 Shows the information you need, while staying sleek and minimal.
-Quick installation available for Bash, Fish, ZSH, Ion, Tcsh, Elvish, Nu, Xonsh, Cmd, and PowerShell.
+Quick installation available for Bash, Fish, ZSH, Ion, Tcsh, Elvish, Nu, Xonsh, Cmd, Lumesh, and PowerShell.
 ---

 <script setup>